Help with the cost of your wig

-If you are not entitled to help from the government with paying for the cost of a wig then the maximum amount you will pay for your prescription is £60.00.
+If you are not entitled to help from the government with paying for the cost of a wig then the maximum amount you will pay for your prescription can be found on the NHS Website.
 Normally your doctor will refer you to a dermatologist who will write you a prescription.

-As long as you wig specialist can take NHS prescription then you can take it to them.
+As long as your wig specialist can take NHS prescription then you can take it to them.
 Just inform you dermatologist this is what you want to do.

 are under 16 years old;